-The County Executive Office (CEO) is pleased to provide you with the FY 2012-13 Adopted Budget.
-The CEO budget adopted by the Board of Supervisors on June 26, 2012 continues to reflect Orange County's disciplined approach to fiscal management and is consistent with the County's Strategic Financial Planning process.
+The County Executive Office (CEO) is pleased to provide you with the FY 2013-14 Annual Budget.
+The CEO budget adopted by the Board of Supervisors on June 25, 2013 continues to reflect Orange County's disciplined approach to fiscal management and is consistent with the County's Strategic Financial Planning process.

-The FY 2012-13 Adopted Budget continues to reflect the impacts of the local, State and National economies, minimal or no revenue growth and the rising cost of doing business.
-The County continues to react to impacts of a down economy.
-Those impacts have been significant to County Departments beginning with the FY 2008-09 Budget and continuing into FY 2012-13.
-The recessionary period was declared to have officially ended in 2009; however, growth lagged through 2010 and early 2011.
-Fluctuating gas prices, wary consumer confidence and a volatile stock market contributed to the weakness in recovery.
-Beginning in late 2011 and into 2012, economic activity reflected modest improvement over the prior year as evidenced by declines in unemployment, stabilization in housing prices, increases in manufacturing production and increases in commercial and retail sales.
-Most economists are forecasting modest growth to continue in 2012 and 2013, with potential for stronger growth in 2014.
-The County anticipates that there will be potentially modest growth going forward into FY 2012-13; however, it is anticipated that any growth in general purpose revenues will not be sufficient to offset costs which are anticipated to grow at a higher rate.
+The FY 2013-14 Annual Budget continues to reflect the impacts of the local, State and National economies, minimal revenue growth, and the rising cost of doing business.
+The County continues to react to the effects of a sluggish economy.
+These impacts have been significant to County Departments beginning with the FY 2008-09 Budget and continuing into FY 2013-14.
+The recessionary period was declared to have officially ended in 2009; however, growth has lagged in the ensuing years.
+Beginning in late 2011 and into 2012, economic activity reflected modest improvement over the prior year as evidenced by declines in unemployment, and increases in housing prices, manufacturing production, and commercial and retail sales.
+Most economists are forecasting modest to moderate growth to continue in 2013 and 2014, with potential for stronger growth in 2014.
+The County anticipates that there will be moderate growth going forward into FY 2013-14; however, it is anticipated that any growth in General Purpose Revenues will not be sufficient to offset costs which are anticipated to grow at a higher rate.

 This introduction contains a guide to reading the budget document, a brief description of the County's form of government, supervisorial districts, mission statement and the County's strategic planning initiative.
 This introduction also reviews the state budget and economic factors influencing the County budget, provides summary budget information, and budget highlights in various program areas.